replay-framework/replay/README.md

 * `play.libs.WS` 🟊 — Simple HTTP client (to make webservices requests).
 * `play.modules.excel.Plugin` — Installs the Excel spreadsheet rendering plugin (requires the `com.codeborne.replay:pdf` library).
 In Play1 this is available as a community plugin.
 * `play.modules.gtengineplugin.GTEnginePlugin` 🟊🟊 — Installs the Groovy Templates engine for rendering views (requires the `com.codeborne.replay:fastergt` library).
-* `play.modules.logger.ExceptionsMonitoringPlugin` — Keeps some statistics on which exceptions occured and includes them in the status report.
+* `play.modules.logger.ExceptionsMonitoringPlugin` — Keeps some statistics on which exceptions occurred and includes them in the status report.
 * `play.plugins.PlayStatusPlugin` 🟊 — Installs the authenticated `/@status` endpoint.
 * `play.plugins.security.AuthenticityTokenPlugin` — Add automatic validation of a form's `authenticityToken` to mitigate [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
 In Play1 the `checkAuthenticity()` method is built into the `Controller` class and needs to be explicitly called.